icecoldlilly/bitcoinbook-notes/notes/chapter_05.md

   - Knowing a child key does not make it possible to find its siblings, unless you also have the chain code and the parent key
   - The initial chain code seed (at the root of the tree) is made from the seed, while subsequent child chain codes are derived from each parent chain code.
   -  Each parent can create 2^31 children for infinite amount of generations
   -  Keys cannot be distinguished from nondeterministic keys
 - **Uses of a child private key:**
   - To make a public key and a bitcoin address.
   - Sign off transactions and spend anything belonging to this child
 - **Where can it be used?**
   - Wallet websites like coinbase, [copay.io](https://github.com/bitpay/bitcore-wallet-service), etc...

-  -
+#### Extended Keys
+  -  Chain Code (256-bit) + Parent Key (256-bit) = Extended Key
+    -  Extended Public - Uses *parent public key* to create child public keys, which are used to create bitcoin addresses
+    -  Extended Private - Uses *parent private key* to derive more children private keys, which can be used to sign transactions
+    - Sharing extended keys can give access to whole branch (due to havign access to chain code and key simultanously)
+    - Extended keys are encoded using Base58Check to import / export easily between BIP-32 compatible wallets